 VWAP is a core component of Tradewink's day trading pipeline:

 • Screening: Day trade candidates are scored on their relationship to VWAP.
-Stocks above VWAP with momentum get higher scores.
+Stocks above VWAP with momentum get higher scores, while weak reclaim attempts are downgraded.

-• Smart execution: For larger orders, Tradewink uses VWAP-aware execution (VWAP/TWAP slicing) to minimize market impact.
+• Smart execution: For larger orders, Tradewink uses VWAP-aware execution (VWAP/TWAP slicing) to minimize market impact - the same approach institutions use.

 • Stop placement: VWAP serves as a dynamic stop reference.
-Losing VWAP in a long trade is a bearish signal that can trigger an exit.
+Losing VWAP in a long trade is a bearish signal that can trigger an exit, especially when it lines up with ATR expansion.

-• Exit targets: When price is extended beyond VWAP, the AI considers VWAP as a reversion target.
+• Exit targets: When price is extended beyond VWAP, the AI considers VWAP as a reversion target or a profit-taking level.

 Key Takeaways